-After hearing Milwaukee’s MillerCoolers communicated this year to all employees that there will be no bonus or raises for 2019 I began to wander if profits were down due to the impending legalization of Marijuana.
+After hearing Milwaukee’s MillerCoolers communication early 2019 to all employees that there will be no bonus or raises for all of 2019, I began to wonder if profits were down due to the impending legalization of Marijuana.
 Here is what I found researching:

 In conjunction with cannabis legalization is the creation of countless jobs that are associated with the marijuana industry.
 How will that impact Wisconsin employment?
 Not only are jobs directly created with the intent of producing, manufacturing or selling marijuana as a plant, but there are now impending career opportunities within local companies making edibles, topicals or concentrated waxes and oils.
 There will be increased local legal firms working with marijuana-specific legislation and marketing agencies that help cannabis companies targeting consumers and hope to be more easily recognized amongst their target audience.
 Don’t forget the courier services transporting all of these products and the staffing agencies pairing employees with employers in addition to all those Amazon orders.

 This rush of a green-friendly Wisconsin market will make for an economic boost like it has in other areas impacting countless industries.
 However, in states where cannabis legislation has already been enacted, there is an opposite reaction, an industry dealing with the turbulent times that might be a surprise for some – this being the beer, wine and spirit industry.
 Alcohol has long been considered a staple for many Wisconsin households, if for nothing more than to wind down after a long work week.
 But with cannabis as a new alternative for relaxation, consumers will soon be faced with the decision as to where to allocate their hard earned weekend money.